Hash Generator and File Checksum | SHA-256 and MD5

 Examples

-Create a SHA-256 checksum for a release
+Create a SHA-256 release checksum

 Input